xkollar/xkollar.github.io/data/posts/2026-07-31-pizza-time.markdown

 Alternatively, how to do proper cost attribution?
 Imagine two friends buying three pizzas to share (each arbitrarily split).
-Or three individuals forming an alliance to get the exact pizza they want for the best possible prize.
+Or three individuals forming an alliance to get the exact pizza they want for the best possible price.
 Should we be doing attribution per person or per pizza?
 Or perhaps some other way? <span style="color: red">We need a way to evaluate them, a criterion that would help us evaluate which split is the best.</span>